U.S. offshore oil auction begins under court order, shadow of climate deal

 By Nichola Groom

-Nov 17 (Reuters) - The Biden administration on Wednesday will auction oil drilling rights to 80 million acres in the U.S. Gulf of Mexico days after joining a global agreement that for the first time targeted fossil fuels as the main driver of global warming.
+Nov 17 (Reuters) - The Biden administration on Wednesday kicked off an auction of oil drilling rights to 80 million acres in the U.S. Gulf of Mexico days after joining a global agreement that for the first time targeted fossil fuels as the main driver of global warming.

-The sale by the Department of Interior will be the first under President Joe Biden, whose administration paused drilling sales under a promise to end development on federal properties.
+The sale by the Department of Interior is the first under President Joe Biden, whose administration paused drilling sales under a promise to end development on federal properties.
 But Biden lost a court fight to oil-producing states that sued to reinstate the sales.

+Sale statistics released by the administration early on Wednesday indicated higher interest in drilling tracts from oil and gas companies than in recent government sales.

+Interior said 307 tracts received bids from 29 companies.
+At the department's last Gulf lease sale a year ago, 93 tracts received bids from 23 companies.

 The administration has appealed and a suit by environmental groups seeking to halt the sale is pending.
 The U.S. is moving ahead to hold onshore lease auctions in several states early next year.

-Interior's Bureau of Ocean Energy Management will auction almost all available unleased Gulf of Mexico blocks, 80 million acres, at a live-streamed event on Wednesday morning.
+Interior's Bureau of Ocean Energy Management was auctioning almost all available unleased Gulf of Mexico blocks, 80 million acres, at a live-streamed event on Wednesday morning.

-It will be the first opportunity to test the oil and gas industry's demand for Gulf acreage with energy prices at multi-year highs.
+It is the first opportunity to test the oil and gas industry's demand for Gulf acreage with energy prices at multi-year highs.
 U.S. crude futures on Tuesday settled at $80.76 a barrel, up 95% in the last 12 months.

 The Trump administration's final Gulf sale, held last November, generated a modest $121 million in high bids.
-But oil companies Royal Dutch Shell RDSa.L, BP BP.L and Chevron CVX.N are seizing on the higher prices to advance offshore projects.
+But oil companies Shell, BP and Chevron CVX.N are seizing on the higher prices to advance offshore projects.

 Despite the court-ordered resumption of auctions, Interior spokesperson Melissa Schwartz said the agency was "conducting a more comprehensive analysis of greenhouse gas impacts from potential oil and gas lease sales than ever before."